Cots are a contained sleeping environment where children can be left to rest. It is important that cots are safe and secure.

 You do not have to buy the latest or most expensive model of cot.
 But whatever cot you choose, it is very important to make sure it meets specific safety requirements.
 That is because babies and young children can become injured or even die in unsafe cots.

 In Australia, all new and second-hand cots must comply with Australian Standard AS/NZS 2172:2003 Cots for household use — safety requirements.
 Antique and collectable cots must also display a warning sign that they are for display purposes only.

-- check old cots for poisonous lead-based paint.
-If you are unsure if the cot contains lead based paint, you will need to strip it back and repaint it
+It is also important to check old cots for poisonous lead-based paint.
+If you are unsure if the cot is painted with lead-based paint, you will need to strip it back and repaint it.

 Where to put the cot

-- Keep the cot away from heaters, electrical appliances and lights.
+The cot should be away from power points, heaters, electrical appliances and lights.

-It is recommended that you don’t use pillows or leave toys in a cot.
+It is recommended that you do not use pillows, doonas, loose bedding, lambswool, bumpers or soft toys in a cot.
 These may suffocate the baby, be used as climbing aids, or pose a choking risk.

 Learn more here about the development and quality assurance of healthdirect content.